 The black circle is set on the window using a bit of clear caulk, and the clear caulk is used again to set it into in the tree.

-The door was made with wood scraps which was stained.
+We made the door with wood scraps, which were then stained.
 The hardware is made from black Fimo clay which was baked and glued on later.
-The paving was from part of our Christmas tree Dept. 56 display but you could probably find some cobblestone patterns at stores that sell miniatures.
+The paving was from part of our Christmas tree Dept. 56 display, but you could probably find some cobblestone patterns at stores that sell miniatures.

-The door was set into the tree with with clear caulk.
-It was back-filled (from the inside with foam) as it is not designed to open.
+The door was set into the tree with clear caulk.
+It was back-filled from the inside with foam, as it is not designed to open.